Hanxiao-Wu/GeoInverse/README.md

 # Monte Carlo Joint Inversion Program

 ## Overview
-This program, written in C++, is designed for geophysical inversion applications using a classical Monte Carlo inversion approach.
-It provides a framework to estimate subsurface structure with multiple types of geophysical data, particularly useful for studying crustal and uppermost mantle structures.
+This program, written in C++, is designed for geophysical inversion applications based on a classical Monte Carlo inversion framework.
+It provides a tool for estimating subsurface structure with multiple types of geophysical data and is particularly useful for studying crustal and uppermost mantle structures.
 This project builds upon the methodologies described in these paper:
 > - [Wu, H., Sui, S., & Shen, W. (2024).
 Incorporating H-k stacking with Monte Carlo joint inversion of multiple seismic observables: A case study for the northwestern US.
 Journal of Geophysical Research: Solid Earth, 129, e2023JB027952. ](https://doi.org/10.1029/2023JB027952)
 > - Wu, H., Sui, S., Lin, F., Shen, W. (2024) Evidence of partial melting in the western U.S.: Insights from new seismic observable.\[Manuscript in preparation\]

 ## Features
 ### Support for Multiple Data Types:
-- Receiver Functions (RF): Can take stacked RF to fit its waveform or multiple RFs from different events to fit theirs arrivals (H-k stacking)
+- **Receiver Functions (RF)**: Can take stacked RF to fit its waveform or multiple RFs from different events to fit theirs arrivals (H-k stacking)
-- Rayleigh wave Dispersion Data: Include both phases and group velocity.
+- **Rayleigh wave Dispersion Data**: Include both phases and group velocity.
 Potentially can also take Love wave dispersion, but not tested yet.
-- Rayleigh wave H/V ratio (Ellipticity)
+- **Rayleigh wave H/V ratio (Ellipticity)**
-- Rayleigh wave Local Amplification:
+- **Rayleigh wave Local Amplification**
 ### Inverted Results:
-- Vs (fine 1-D structure)
+- **Vs** (fine 1-D structure)
-- Vp/Vs (can be layered structure instead of just a bulk value)
+- **Vp/Vs** (can be layered structure instead of just a bulk value)
-- Density (currently not tested)
+- **Density** (currently not tested)
-- Moho Depth
+- **Moho Depth**
-- Temperature (future feature)
+- **Temperature** (future feature)
-- Pressure (future feature)
+- **Pressure** (future feature)
 ### Inversion method:
 - Based on **Monte Carlo algorithm**.
-	- It can handle non-linear, complex inversion;
+	- Can handle non-linear and complex inversion;
-   	- Unlike gradient-based optimization methods that may get stuck in local minima, the Monte Carlo method uses random sampling to explore the entire parameter space, increasing the likelihood of finding a **global optimum**.
+   	- Explores the entire parameter space via random sampling, avoiding local minima and increasing the likelihood of finding the **global optimum**.
-   	- The Monte Carlo approach allows for the estimation of uncertainties in model parameters by generating a **distribution of possible solutions**, making it especially useful for quantifying confidence in the inversion results.
+   	- Allows for the estimation of uncertainties in model parameters by generating a **distribution of possible solutions**, making it especially useful for quantifying confidence in the inversion results.
-- It integrates of traditional surface wave receiver function **joint inversion** with the **receiver function H-kappa stacking** method.
-This combined approach effectively addresses the **trade-off** problem between Vs, Moho depth, and crustal bulk Vp/Vs, enabling more accurate and robust subsurface models.
-The flexibility of this method allows for simultaneous inversion of multiple seismic observables, resulting in a better-constrained model.
+- Integrates traditional surface wave & receiver function **joint inversion method** with the **receiver function H-kappa stacking method**, effectively mitigating the **trade-off** between Vs, Moho depth, and crustal bulk Vp/Vs. It ensures accurate and robust subsurface models, allowing for simultaneous inversion of multiple seismic observables.

 > [!IMPORTANT]
 > - While the GeoInverse program is designed to be highly flexible, allowing a wide range of parameters to participate in the inversion, the reliability of the results fundamentally depends on the **input data**, not the inversion methodology itself.
 > - Users must carefully choose inversion parameters based on the sensitivity of their data.
 For instance, although the program permits inversion for detailed Vp/Vs structures, such results are only trustworthy if the input data have a depth-related sensitivity to Vp/Vs variations.
 Otherwise, the inversion might produce a "result," but that result is just 'garbage in, garbage out'.
 Always assess the sensitivity and quality of your input data before proceeding.

 ## Installation
+Clone the repository and compile the program:
 ```
 git clone https://github.com/Hanxiao-Wu/GeoInverse.git
 cd GeoInverse/src